 Communication, Training and Public Involvement

 A kick-off workshop held March 12, 2009 brought together a wide range of stakeholders to learn about the potential impacts of sea level rise, and to discuss and document issues of particular importance to them.
 Working groups to investigate technical issues and a steering committee were to be formed after the workshop.
+This steering committee became the Delaware Sea Level Rise Advisory Committee.
+The Sea Level Rise Advisory Committee worked for 2 years to make recommendations on what Delaware can do to adapt to rising sea levels.
+Their first step was an inventory of the potential effects of sea level rise on the State.
+Now their work has moved forward with the publication of an implementation plan.

 Sea Level Rise Adapatation Planning